 How to Get Help Paying Electric Bills in VA

 The price of electricity has risen drastically in the last decade.
 According to the Energy Information Administration, the average price per kilowatt-hour will hit $14.22 this year.
-Most homes use 30 kWh in a single day, so some residents will need help paying an electric bill in VA.
+Most homes use 30 kWh in a single day, so some residents will need .

 We rely on electricity for powering our internet routers, keeping the lights on, and even getting our gas heaters running!
 Nobody wants to have their lights shut off in VA during bitterly cold weather.
 If you're struggling with overdue utilities, reach out to DoNotPay!